 Related: See our resource on pressure injury prevention & treatment in healthcare facilities.

-The all-encompassing Airisana Therapeutic Support System combines unique air delivery and pressure management programming that helps customize PI prevention and treatment to each patient’s needs.
+The all-encompassing Airisana alternating pressure mattress and support system combines unique air delivery and pressure management programming that helps customize PI prevention and treatment to each patient’s needs.
 Airisana is designed to improve several issues associated with current therapies and surfaces by controlling skin deterioration due to pressure and moisture and reducing acclimatization of the patient to the surface.
 The easy-to-use control unit puts control back in the hands of nursing staff and safely facilitates the multiple disciplinary care the patient often needs.
 Click here to learn more about the Airisana Therapeutic Support Surface.